RootReboot/FetchJobs/README.md

 The basics of the basics and the advantages of an in memory database (cache).

+To use Redis in windows I installed a linux subsystem.
+I went with ubuntu.
+To start:

+- service redis-server start

+To see data:

+1. react-cli
+2. get itjobs

 ## React:

 Learned the basics of using react without class components.
 Using functions components with react hooks.